SirKitboard/sirkitboard.github.io/tutorials/python.md

 ## Flow Control

 So you know the basics of individual instructions and that a program is just a series of instructions.
 But the real strength of programming isn’t just running (or executing) one instruction after another like a weekend errand list.
 Based on how the expressions evaluate, the program can decide to skip instructions, repeat them, or choose one of several instructions to run.
 In fact, you almost never want your programs to start from the first line of code and simply execute every line, straight to the end.
 Flow control statements can decide which Python instructions to execute under which conditions.
-These flow control statements directly correspond to the symbols in a flowchart, so I’ll provide flowchart versions of the code discussed in this chapter.
+These flow control statements directly correspond to the symbols in a flowchart, so I’ll provide flowchart versions of the code discussed in this section.
 The following image shows a flowchart for what to do if it’s raining.
 Follow the path made by the arrows from Start to End.

 ![Flowchart](/img/flow.png)